Kaidanov/angular2-mean/README.md

 ```
 npm run build
 ```
-If we want to run it for production:
+If we want to run it for production: AoT - Ahead of time
 ```
 npm run build:prod
 ```